faranalytics/socketnaut/examples/tls_proxy_and_http_redirect/README.md

 ##### Output

 1000 concurrent requests were processed; each request blocked for 100ms.
-Please see the `https_server.ts` module for detail.
+Please see the `service.ts` module for detail.
 ```bash
 real    0m9.117s
 user    0m7.156s